Ramuri: From Purcaru to Piru

-1978–present
+1978–1992

 Sorescu's arrival

 Sorescu's promotion to manager of Ramuri, made official on 15 July 1978, brought in a number of changes, and earned him the respect of other cultural figures.
 According to a September note by poet Nicolae Prelipceanu, his arrival was a qualitative boost for Ramuri—introducing the public to new talents, such as Dorin Tudoran and Ion Cocora.
 During Sorescu's period as editor, with Diaconescu kept on as the second editor, Ramuri was primarily a poetry magazine, and had a mild regionalist focus.
 The publishing venue had also employed Sîrbu, who was a known dissident and a former political prisoner.
 Reportedly, the Transylvanian Sîrbu, who deeply resented Craiova as his place of exile in the Balkans, also had an ongoing rivalry with Firan; he only enjoyed the company of G. T. Pop (who was himself of Transylvanian origin).
 Sîrbu's exact relationship with Sorescu is the topic of dispute: some witnesses argue that they were friends, though Sîrbu denied this in his diaries.
 Also according to Sîrbu: "When I come up to visit Ramuris offices (which I only do at solstice), they all stop talking and turn pale: they all act as if one of them—who exactly, I couldn't tell you—has just been castrated on the spot, without anesthesia, but they're not to talk about it."
 Overall, Sîrbu's presence made the magazine a target of constant surveillance by the Securitate, who relied on a growing network of Craiova informants.
 Building on documents provided by historian Clara Mareș in 2012, literary critic Dan C. Mihăilescu opined that the network must have included Sorescu himself, who "managed to both inform on Sîrbu and protect him, being, as it turns out, himself the target of surveillance"; according to Mihăilescu, collaboration with the Securitate had by then become virtually obligatory for people involved in editorial work.